 In the task of revamping product packaging and producing innovative packaging ideas, Samsung has organized a task force concentrating on design and development, purchasing, marketing, and quality control.

-For mobile phone, tablet and wearable products, Samsung plan to introduce a number of changes: replace the plastic used for holder trays with pulp molds; replace the bags wrapping accessories with eco-friendly materials; substituting glossy exterior with a matte finish, and oust plastic protection films.
+For mobile phone, tablet, and wearable products, Samsung plan to introduce a number of changes: replace the plastic used for holder trays with pulp molds; replace the bag wrapping accessories with eco-friendly materials; substitute glossy exterior with a matte finish, and oust plastic protection films.

-Recycled bags made from plastic wastes and bags made from bioplastics such as starch or sugarcane will replace plastic bags used in surface protection of appliances in the domestic sphere.
+Recycled bags made from plastic wastes and bags made from bioplastics such as starch or sugarcane will replace plastic bags used for surface protection of appliances in the domestic sphere.